Kiev in the Golden Horde period: Political significance (1240–1300)

-The siege and capture of Kiev by the Mongol army Horde army was accompanied by massive destruction of Kievans and significant damage to most of the city's buildings.
+The siege and capture of Kiev by the Mongol Horde army was accompanied by massive destruction of Kievans and significant damage to most of the city's buildings.
 As a result, Old Kiev (the Upper City) declined, and all life in Kiev was concentrated on Podil (the Lower City).
 As a result of the invasion, the population of Kiev decreased from about 40,000–50,000 to just 2,000 people.

 "[We should avoid] a specious use of the argument from silence.
 There is very little mention of Kiev in the chronicles in the decades immediately following the sack of 1240.
 (Note: "The Galician-Volynian Chronicle makes only incidental mention of Kiev until 1259, then no mention at all through 1292.
 The Novgorod I Chronicle makes no mention of Kiev from 1246 through 1273.
 In the Laurentian Chronicle, there is only one incidental mention of Kiev from 1241 through 1298.
 The northeastern chronicles (Simeonov, Voskresensk, Volodimir, Moscow compilation of the end of the fifteenth century, Nikon, and so forth) make no mention of Kiev from 1250 through 1273.")
 Nor do we have chronicles of this time from Kiev, which could mean either that no chronicle writing was being done in Kiev—evidence of the bad situation there—or that whatever chronicles were written there did not survive.
 We really cannot say which is the case."